June 05, 2017

 = Describe String [Group t]

-A test suite to be run can have type [Group (IO ())]
+| It String tA test suite to be run can have type [Group (IO ())],

-and a test result can have type [Group TestResult]
+and a test result can have type [Group TestResult].

 In a GitHub pull request for PureScript Spec, we discussed how to implement setup and tear-down functions around tests, and how to make them type safe.
 I started poking around in the code base, but soon realized that the required change was larger than I first imagined, and so I began on a clean slate prototype.
 The reason I used Haskell was to focus more on modeling different alternatives, and less time on hand-written instances for newtypes.